Nabto Edge TCP Tunnelling

 Step 1: Use Nabto Provided Standalone Apps

 A typical workflow is to first use the ready-made applications for a proof-of-concept project to evaluate the platform: In both ends (client and embedded device) you just download, configure and run the existing applications.
 Your existing TCP client can then connect through the Nabto applications on the client and embedded device, respectively, to your existing TCP service.
-We have described this step in the Quick Start guide.
+We have described this in the Tunnel Step-by-Step Buide.

 Step 2: Client Integration Through SDK